kumahq/kuma/docs/madr/decisions/056-meshservice-migration.md

 `Dataplanes` in Universal.

 When upgrading from 2.8 to 2.9, nothing at the data plane level should change.
-But MeshService behaves differently in several different ways.
+But MeshService behaves differently in several ways.

 In general the migration process for MeshService consists of no longer using `kuma.io/service` so: